drdn/slides/PITCHME.md

 <h2>@css[text-black](How do I find relevant *stuff*?)</h2>
 @snapend

+Note: Great question.

 ---

 ### Strategize => Search => Refine

 @ul

-- What are you really looking for?
+- What are you really looking for? @note[Cast a wide net first and then refine, e.g., broad and shallow vs. narrow and deep.]
-- Dedicate time for random exploration
+- Dedicate time for random exploration @note[Your initial search may be painfully unproductive.
+Avoid the urge to *pre-crastinate*.
+We'll discuss this more, later.]
-- Collect some ideas
+- Collect some ideas @note[Your initial ideas should be conceptual, theoretical, high-level.
+From these concepts you can drill-down and get specific.]
-- Discover some trends
-- Expand your vocabulary
+- Discover some trends @note[Look for and analyze thematic trends in seemingly disparate or unrelated topics.
+Trends can help you both decide what to do, and what *not* to do.]
+- Expand your vocabulary @note[Reduce these themes and ideas into a set of core vocabulary terms--these will become your search keywords.
+Use a thesaurus to find word variants; use official thesauri to discover how different indexes and catalogs are organizing information.]

 @ulend